Peanut Butter Protein Bars

 Why you’ll love this recipe

-Ingredients in these bars
+Ingredients you’ll need for these protein bars

 - Almond flour: This is the base of the bar.
 Almond flour is packed with protein and is grain-free and gluten-free which makes it perfect to use in protein bars!